-When pending orders are processed by DEAR new sale tasks are created.
+When pending orders are processed by DEAR, new sale tasks are created.
 This setting tells DEAR if it should try to Auto Pick, Auto Pack and Auto Ship these tasks.
-If there is not enough stock on hand to pick the full quantity of products in an order, then pick will remain in Draft state and Pack and Ship won’t be completed.
+If there is not enough stock on hand to pick the full quantity of products in an order, then pick will remain in Draft state, and Pack and Ship won’t be completed.

-DEAR does not pick up shipment information from Amazon if auto-ship is selected and will not create Fulfilment in Amazon in this scenario (if Auto Ship is enabled).
+DEAR does not pick up shipment information from Amazon if Auto Ship is selected and will not create Fulfilment in Amazon in this scenario (if Auto Ship is enabled).

-Revenue account to be used for all Amazon sales.
+The revenue account to be used for all Amazon sales.
 This will override settings at the Product/Customer level and any other Account mapping.

 Sales Representative Name

-Option to choose automatic mapping by SKU or manual mapping by the user.
+The option to choose automatic mapping by SKU or manual mapping by the user.
 The existing product will be searched for automatically by SKU, and if a product is found with a matching SKU, then the mapping is done automatically.
 In the case of a completely manual mapping, the user will have to choose the appropriate DEAR product SKU the Sale Channel product relates to.
 Please note that automatic mapping does not exclude the possibility of changing the mapping manually later.